-SED4096 Capstone Project

-Year: 4 Semesters: I & II Credit Points: 3

-Prerequisite: SED4094 Basic Research Methods and Proposal
+SED4096 Capstone Project Year: 4 Semesters: I & II Credit Points: 3 Department: Special Ed Special Education and Counselling (SEC) Prerequisite: SED4094 Basic Researc h Methods and d Proposal

 This course is a continuation of the course Basic Research Methods and Proposal with a focus on Capstone Project, and serves as a culminating academic and intellectual experience for students.
 It is an inquiry-oriented learning avenue that enables our students to consolidate, integrate, and reflect on their undergraduate experiences for transiting to (and even celebrating) their upcoming post-graduation life -such as entering the workplace.
 Students are expected to complete an individual project.
 Students are expected to finalize their initial project proposal first.
 By the end of the course, they are expected to create a project output, present on it, and submit a project report.